ONLINE & IN-PERSON TRAINING:

-NCOT (PTY) LTD is offering a SA first ONLINE Perinatal Bereavement Training.
-This evidence-based training is delivered by an experienced facilitator/trainer using various methods of training as an experienced SBD Birth, Bereavement & Adoption Doula®, Curriculum Developer and Trainer, Writer and Birth & Remembrance Photographer.
+NCOT (PTY) LTD who offered SA’s first ever ONLINE Perinatal Bereavement Training, is now offering an in-person training of the same course in Pretoria, South Africa together with the online training.
+Both the online and in-person trainings are evidence-based training and is delivered by an experienced facilitator/trainer using various methods of training as an experienced SBD Birth, Bereavement & Adoption Doula®, Curriculum Developer and Corporate Trainer, Writer and Birth & Remembrance Photographer.
 Almost 50 students have completed this training already and have used this training as foundation for expanding their businesses.
 The feedback on this course is overwhelming positive – both from the professionals in the industry as well as parents.

 MORE INFORMATION ON THE COURSE:

 Proper skills development in relation to sensitive and knowledgeable communication is strongly emphasised and encouraged in this course.
-It comprises of 8 modules and runs for 8 weeks with weekly assignments, exams, compulsory reading and watching, supplementary reading as well as a final exam.
+The online course comprises of 8 modules and runs for 8 weeks with weekly assignments, exams, compulsory reading and watching, supplementary reading as well as a final exam.
 It is a very thorough course which covers all aspects of pregnancy and infant loss and it is very affordable.

 This is practical and relevant perinatal training to equip students with the necessary skills and particular knowledge to handle pregnancy, stillbirth and early baby loss with professionalism, proficiency and purpose.